 It’s part of my life mission of making personal finance fun. 🙂

 If you have a question that you want answered, be sure to use our contact form here.

 Here’s the first reader question:

 So I am currently in college and working full-time.
-I took out student loans to cover the cost of tuition however, I had about $1300 in expenses that were not covered by that and had only a few days to come up with the funds.
+I took the easy loan to get and applied for a student loan to cover the cost of tuition, however, I had about $1300 in expenses that were not covered by that and had only a few days to come up with the funds.
 I put the charges on my credit card.